-I rose, in all my arms.
-I rose and listened to the wind.
+I rose, in all inly arms.
+I rose and instence to the wind.
 The shield of Fillan is not heard.
 I tremble for the son of Fingal.
-'Why should the foc eome by might?
-Why should the dark-haired warrior fail?'
+"Why should the foe come by night?
+Why should the dark-haired warrior fail?"
 Distant, sullen murmurs rise; like the noise of the lake of Lego, when its waters shrink, in the days of frost, and all its bursting ice resounds.
 The people of Lara look to heaven, and foresee the storm!
 My steps are forward on the heath.
-The spear of Osear is in my hand!
+The spear of Oscar is in my hand!
 Red stars looked from high.
-I gleamed alone the night.
+I gleamed along the night.

-I saw Fillan silent before me, bending forward from Mora's rock.
+I saw Fillan silenthefore me, bending forward from Mora's rock.
 He heard the shout of the foe.
 The joy of his soul arose.
 He heard my sounding tread, and turned his lifted spear.
-'Comest thou, son of night, in peace?
-Or dost thou meet my wrath?
-The foesof Fingal are mine.
+"Comest thou, son of night, in peace?
+Or dost thou meet my wrant?
+The foes of Fingal are mine.
 Speak, or fear my steel.
-I stand not in vain the shield of Morver's race.'
-Never mayst thou stand in vain, son of blue-cyed Clatho!
+I stand not, in vain, the shield of Morever's race."
+"Never mayst thou stand in vain, son of blue-eyed Clatho!
 Fingal begins to be alone.
 Darkness gathers on the last of his days.
-Yet he has two sons who ought to shine in war-who ought to be two beams of light, near the steps of his departure.'
-'Son of Fingal,'replied the youth, 'it is not long since I raised the spear.
-Few are the marks of my sword in war.
+Yet he has two sons who ought to shine in war.
+Who ought to be two beams of flight, near the steps of his depreture."

+"Son of Fingal," replied the youth, "it is not long since I raised the spear.
+Few are the marks of my sword in war..
 But Fillan's soul is fire!
 The chiefs of Bolga crowd around the shield of generous Cathmor.
 Their gathering is on that heath.
 Shall my steps approach their host?
-I yielded to Osear alone in the strife of the race, on Cona!"
+I yielded to Oscar alone, in the strife of the race, on Cona!"

-Fillan, thou shalt not approach their host; nor fall before thy fame is known.
-My name is heard in song: when needful, I advance.
+"Fillan, thou shalt not approach their host; nor fall before thy fame is known.
+My name is heard in soug: when needful, I advance.
 From the skirts of night I shall view them over all their gleaming tribes.
-Why, Fillan, didst thou speak of Oscar-Why awake my sigh?
-I must forget the warrior, Why awake is rolled away.
+Why, Fillan, didst thou speak of Oscar?
+Why awake my sigh?
+I must forget the warrior, till the storm is rolled away.
 Sadness ought not to dwell in danger, nor the tear in the eye of war.
 Our fathers forgot their fallen sons, till the noise of arms was past.
 Then sorrow returned to the tomb, and the song of bards arose.
-The memory of those who fell quickly followed the departure of war; when the tumult of battle is past, the soul in silence melts away for the dead.
+The memory of those who fell, quickly followed the departure of war: when the tumult of battle is past, the soul, in silence, meltz away, for the dead.

-Conar was the brother of Trathal, first of mortal men.
+"Conar was the brother of Trathal, first of mortal men.
 His battles were on every coast.
-A thousand streams rolled down the blood of his foes.
-His fame filled green Erin, like a pleasant gale.
-The nations gathered in Ullin, and they blessed the king; the king of the race of their fathers, from the land of
+A thousand streams rolled down the blood of his foes, His fame filled green Erin; like a pleasant gale.
+The nations gathered in Ullin, and they bleased the king; the king of the race of their fathers, from the land of Selma.

-Selma.